muhme/joomla-branches-tester/README.md

 ## Installation

-Last tested in early November 2024 with:
+Last tested in early October 2025 with:
 * Intel chip macOS 15 Sequoia,
 * Apple silicon macOS 15 Sequoia,
 * Windows 11 Pro WSL 2 Ubuntu and
 * Ubuntu 24 Noble Numbat (the absolute minimum, if you also wish to use the Cypress GUI, is a VPS with 2 shared vCPUs and 4 GB RAM).

-You can create all base Docker containers and the current (early June 2025) four Joomla dev-branch containers using `scripts/create` without any arguments:
+You can create all base Docker containers and the current (September 2025) five Joomla dev-branch containers using `scripts/create` without any arguments:

 ```
 git clone https://github.com/muhme/joomla-branches-tester